What we did next

 This site would not exist if PayPal had simply returned what they took, with interest.
 That is all we ever asked for, and it is all the law requires.
 Instead, PayPal has chosen not to respond, not to engage, and not to settle.
 Formal complaints, letters of demand, and regulatory submissions have been met with silence or deflection.

-We are not the story.
-The jurisprudence is the story.
-Every documented case on this site is a data point for the next claimant, the next regulator, or the next judge who has to decide whether a payment platform can seize a user's entire balance, without itemisation, without evidence of loss, and call it damages.
+PayPal has removed every affordable route to justice from us and they don't even reply to our emails to negotiate so the only path left now is to contact regulators and make this practice visible, case by case, until deductions under "Damages" or "loss recovery" are ruled unlawful.
+Every documented case on this site is a data point for the next claimant, the next regulator, or the next judge who has to decide whether a payment platform can seize a user's entire balance with no proof of damages or losses suffered, and call it damages.

 If you have suggestions or questions, feel free to contact us at: aupdamages(at)gmail.com